Lori Loughlin & Mossimo Giannulli Plead Not Guilty To All Charges

 — HuffPost (@HuffPost) April 14, 2019

 The charges state that the couple allegedly agreed to bribe USC senior associate athletic director Donna Heinel — who was also charged in this case — to get their older daughter, Isabella into the school.
-They reportedly repeated the process to secure a place for the younger child, Olivia Jade.
+They reportedly repeated the process to secure a place for the younger child, Olivia Jade, who was a freshman at the school when the scandal broke.

 The federal prosecutor had stated that they would increase the charges for anyone who didn’t take the plea deal — and they did — but this doesn’t mean that the prosecutor can’t continue to add charges.
 The prosecutor could potentially indict one — or both — Giannulli daughters as well, as sources claim that Olivia Jade Giannulli knew about the bribery scam, per The Inquisitr.